Top Career Advantages for Nepali Students in Canada

 1. What are the basic requirements to study in Canada?

-You need a DLI acceptance letter, valid passport, financial proof, English test scores, and a study permit.
+You need a DLI acceptance letter, a valid passport, financial proof, English test scores, and a study permit.

 2. How much does it cost to study and live in Canada?